Rethinking Probabilistic Circuit Parameter Learning: Abstract

 \section{Abstract}

 Probabilistic Circuits (PCs) offer a computationally scalable framework for generative modeling, supporting exact and efficient inference of a wide range of probabilistic queries.
 While recent advances have significantly improved the expressiveness and scalability of PCs, effectively training their parameters remains a challenge.
 In particular, a widely used optimization method, full-batch Expectation-Maximization (EM), requires processing the entire dataset before performing a single update, making it ineffective for large datasets.
-While empirical extensions to the mini-batch setting have been proposed, it remains unclear what objective these algorithms are optimizing, making it difficult to assess their theoretical soundness.
-This paper bridges the gap by establishing a novel connection between the general EM objective and the standard full-batch EM algorithm.
-Building on this, we derive a theoretically grounded generalization to the mini-batch setting and demonstrate its effectiveness through preliminary empirical results.
+Although empirical extensions to the mini-batch setting, as well as gradient-based mini-batch algorithms, converge faster than full-batch EM, they generally underperform in terms of final likelihood.
+We investigate this gap by establishing a novel theoretical connection between these practical algorithms and the general EM objective.
+Our analysis reveals a fundamental issue that existing mini-batch EM and gradient-based methods fail to properly regularize distribution changes, causing each update to effectively ``overfit'' the current mini-batch.
+Motivated by this insight, we introduce an\textbf{em}one, a new mini-batch EM algorithm for PCs.
+An\textbf{em}one applies an implicit adaptive learning rate to each parameter, scaled by how much it contributes to the likelihood of the current batch.
+Across extensive experiments on language, image, and DNA datasets, an\textbf{em}one consistently outperforms existing optimizers in both convergence speed and final performance.